Plastic Surgery FAQ: Your Cosmetic Surgery Questions Answered

 What type of anaesthesia is used in surgeries?

 The type of anaesthesia depends on the procedure and its complexity.
-Major surgeries, such as facial lifting and rhinoplasty, are performed under general anaesthesia.
+Major surgeries, such as facelift and rhinoplasty, are performed under general anaesthesia.
 Minor procedures, such as otoplasty in adults, can be done with sedation and local anaesthesia.
 In all cases, the anaesthetist is an experienced professional dedicated exclusively to your comfort and safety throughout the procedure.

 Where are the surgeries performed?